 Due to the nature of the Group’s business activities, execution of license agreements relating to patents owned by others is a key strategy.
 In such license agreements, the Group may make an initial payment and certain milestone payments.
 These expenditures are booked to assets as long-term prepaid expenses at the time of the expenditure and are processed regularly as expenses in each fiscal year, based on the terms of the agreements, and other factors.
 In addition, the Group makes an assessment for the licensed technologies in each settlement period, taking into account use of the technology within the Group and obsolescence due to advances in biotechnology.
 When the asset component of a technology is in doubt, the Group treats the relevant long-term prepaid expense as a one-off expense.
 Consequently, long-term prepaid expenses may increase in the future depending on the conclusion of license agreements and the occurrence of subsequent milestone payments.
 A high level of expense may also arise depending on the status of use of technologies within the Group and advances in biotechnology.
 This could affect the Group’s performance.

-In the Bioindustry business, manufacturing and sales of reagents and scientific instruments do not require the licensing and approvals needed for medical instruments; in the absence of barriers such as patents, entry into the field is relatively easy.
+In the Bioindustry business, manufacturing and sales of reagents and scientific instruments do not require the approvals from the competent authorities needed for medical products; in the absence of barriers such as patents, entry into the field is relatively easy.
 Accordingly, a large number of competitors exist in the market.

 Under such circumstances, Takara Bio is developing technologies and products on a proprietary basis and in cooperation with universities and other outside organizations, and seeks exclusivity and differentiation by turning these into intellectual property wherever possible.
 However, such a development strategy may not necessarily be successful, and if competitors commercialize similar products and fields of technology first, the product development and performance of the Group could be affected.

 5. Parent company of Takara Bio